sloorjuice/sloorjuice/README.md

 - 3+ years experience in Python, Javascript, React, Next.js, and using Netlify / Firebase.
 - 1+ years experience in React Native + Expo
 - Basic understanding Tailwind, c#, and AWS.
-- I'm also working on my passion project "https://www.iskate.app/", A full on social media platofrom made for skateboarders.
+- I'm also working on my passion project "https://www.iskate.app/", a full-on social media platofrom made for skateboarders.
 Everything a skater would ever need.
 ---

 ### Contact me at: